 from the monuments celebrating his glory.
 His plan was based on five points:

 a) the restoration of the city walls, aqueducts and bridges: a section of the walls he strengthened can still be seen between Porta S. Paolo and the Tiber: he also modernized the fortifications of Castel S. Angelo and added another tower to Palazzo Senatorio (it is shown in the image used as background for this page).
-He restored Acqua Vergine, one of the old aqueducts, Ponte Nomentano, Ponte Milvio, Ponte degli Angeli (damaged during the Jubilee) and Ponte Rotto (damaged by the 1422 flood).
+He restored Acqua Vergine, one of the old aqueducts, Ponte Nomentano, Ponte Milvio, Ponte degli Angeli (damaged during the Jubilee when a mule became unruly during a crowded procession and many people fell into the river) and Ponte Rotto (damaged by the 1422 flood).

-b) the restoration of the 40 chiese stazionarie which worshippers visited during Lent: among many others it is worth citing the restoration of S. Stefano Rotondo, S. Teodoro and that of S. Maria della Minerva (paid by Francesco Orsini).
+b) the restoration of the 40 chiese stazionarie which worshippers visited during Lent: among many others it is worth citing the restoration of S. Stefano Rotondo, S. Teodoro and that of S. Maria della Minerva.

-c) the redesign of Borgo which should have become a Citadel of the Faith (eventually the pope had time only to strengthen il Passetto).
+c) the redesign of Borgo which should have become a Citadel of the Faith (eventually the Pope had time only to start work to strengthen il Passetto).

 d) the enlargement of S. Pietro: Leon Battista Alberti carried out a study to straighten the basilica's tottering walls and Bernardo Rossellino developed the design of a new larger apse.